-As soon after the accident as you can, you must report your automobile accident to your own insurance company.
+As soon after the accident as you can, you must report your automobile mishap to your own insurance company.
 If you wait too long, you risk complications with your claim.
-If you don’t give notice of the accident soon enough, your insurance company may reject your claim.
-It’s important that you do not give any recorded or written statement about your accident to any insurance company, whether yours or that of another person involved in the accident, until you have consulted with an experienced personal injury lawyer.
+If you don’t give notice of the mishap soon enough, your insurance company may reject your claim.
+It’s important that you do not give any recorded or written statement about your mishap to any insurance company, whether yours or that of another person involved in the accident, until you have consulted with an experienced personal injury lawyer.

 Take Notes and Keep a Diary:

 It’s also a good idea to begin keeping notes when beginning auto casuality claims.
 Record notes about who you speak to, when you spoke and what you discussed.
 Record the details about how the mishap has affected your daily life.
 Write down specific information about your recovery, your injuries, and the expenses you have incurred because of the accident and your medical treatment.
 Those things can be easy to forget.
 Keeping a good record means you’ll have the information at hand if it’s needed to support your claim for compensation.

 Don’t Sign Releases Without Talking to A Personal Injury Attorney: